rustp2p/NetLink/README.md

   -P, --port <PORT>              Listen local port
   -b, --bind-dev <DEVICE NAME>   Bind the outgoing network interface (using the interface name). e.g.: -b eth0 -e, --encrypt <PASSWORD>       Enable data encryption. e.g.: -e "password"
+      --threads <THREADS>        Set the number of threads, default to 2 --pcrypt                   This is a test.
+Parallel encryption and decryption --exit-node <EXIT_NODE>    Global exit node,please use it together with '--bind-dev'
  ```